RxLaboratory/RxDocs/src-colors/docs/B-inventaire.md

 ## B.4 - White and grey

-In nature, **all** the lights, or more precisely all the luminous rays, are *monochromatic[\*](ZZ-vocabulaire.md)*; it is the perception of their blending that the brain interprets in an infinity of other colors.
-We saw that the purples are part of these mixtures; all the other colors not *saturated[\*](ZZ-vocabulaire.md)*, the grays and the whites, are thus also mixed lights.
+In nature, **all** the lights, or more precisely all the light rays, are *monochromatic[\*](ZZ-vocabulaire.md)*; it is the perception of their blending that the brain interprets in an infinity of other colors.
+We saw that the purples are part of these mixtures; all the other colors which aren't *saturated[\*](ZZ-vocabulaire.md)*, the grays and the whites, are thus also mixed lights.

 All the "desaturated" shades, whites, grays, are blends of these *monochromatic* colors, and there is for each color (and not only the grays, all the non-monochromatic colors) an infinity of different blends which can generate it.